Killay, Swansea: Geography

+Education

+Hendrefoilan Primary School is a primary school in Killay with 236 pupils enrolled as of 2023.
+The headteacher is Ms Aimee Field.
+In the 2022/23 school year, the school was doubly oversubscribed.

 Mining history

 The village of Killay evolved as a direct result of the south Wales coal industry.
 There were a good number of mines in Killay, the Clyne valley and in the neighbouring village of Dunvant dating back as far as the 14th century.
 The largest company, but also one of the latest, to mine coal in the district was the Killan Colliery Company, which began operations in 1899.
 There were two drifts, one working the Penlan seam, the other the Penclawdd seam.
 In 1902 the colliery was taken over by W.W.
 Holmes and Co.
 By 1919 the mine had grown to be one of the largest in the area employing 755 men, mostly from the nearby village of Dunvant.
 In 1920 Henry Folland's Killan Collieries Ltd bought the colliery as a source of supply for his Grovesend Steel and Tinplate Company.
 In 1923 the Penclawdd drift was also producing house coal and had grown to over 1,500 yd in length.